leo-proger/mp3-editor/README.md

 `correct_artist_names.json` - A comprehensive mapping of artist name variations.
 Provides a way to standardize artist names by correcting common misspellings, alternate spellings, or formatting inconsistencies.
-Keys are stored in lowercase to ensure robust matching
+Keys are stored in lowercase to ensure robust matching.
+The program will detect artists that are not in this file and offer to add them

 ## Installation & Setup